 So give it a try.
 Call or email with question.
 It’s May 16 through 19, 2014, at Guest House Retreat and Conference Center in Chester, Connecticut.
 Cary Tennis (that’s me) will lead Amherst Writers and Artists-style workshops all four days and the amazing, lovable, brilliant and wise Pat Schneider, originator of the AWA method, will lead a special workshop on Sunday designed to lead novices as well as experienced writers in the writing of specific poetic forms.
 Whether you write for a living or have never written a thing, we all write together and participate as equals.

-The rooms at the Guest House are spacious and beautifully decorated and the delicious, healthy food is made, wherever possible, from fresh, local ingredients.
-Prices include four days and three nights’ lodging, all meals, daily workshops, individual conferences with Cary, and the special workshop with Pat Schneider.
-For more information, email firstname.lastname@example.org or call 415.308.5685.
+Rooms at Guest House are spacious and beautifully decorated and the delicious, healthy food is made, wherever possible, from fresh, local ingredients.
+Prices include four days and three nights’ lodging, all meals, daily workshops, individual conferences with me, and the special workshop with Pat Schneider.
+For more information, email email@example.com or call 415.308.5685.

 Pat Schneider is a poet, playwright, librettist, and author of ten books of poetry and non-fiction.
 She was born in the Ozark mountains of Missouri.
 After a search for work took her single mother to St. Louis, from age ten Pat lived in tenements and in an orphanage until she was given a scholarship to college.
 Those early experiences have deeply influenced her writing, and fueled her passion for those who have been denied voice through poverty and other misfortunes.